microsoft/MixedRealityToolkit-Unity/Documentation/README_Pointers.md

 - eventsToReceive - if set to Touch, the object will receive _OnTouchDown_ _OnTouchUpdate_ and _OnTouchUp_ events.
 If set to pointer, the object will receive _OnPointerDown_ and _OnPointerUp_ events.
 - touchableSurface - use this to help compute the bounds of the surface.
 Bounds will automatically adjust to the attached BoxCollider, UnityUI element, or can be set manually by adjusting _bounds_.
+- visuals - Game Object used to render finger tip visual (the ring on finger, by default)
+- line - optional line to draw from fingertip to the active input surface.